Spankology 101: The Psychology, Physiology, Art, History, Politics and Eroticism of Spanking

-It’s easy to see why some people enjoy spanking others, but why do some like to submit to a spanking?
-It’s certainly not all Stockholm Syndrome.
-As a therapist, I hear many more fantasies of spanking submission than dominance, from both men and women.
-That’s partly because private therapy is expensive, and the men and women who can afford it tend to be successful professionals who dominate and figuratively “spank” others in real life.
-Nature seeks a balance, often finding it through our erotic fantasy life, making otherwise dominant people long to surrender, to get spanked by someone else’s passion and power, and to give up a bit of their own.
+While spankers love to wield the power of the palm, spankees relish receiving it.
+Why?
+It’s not just physiological, and it’s certainly not all Stockholm Syndrome.
+As a sex therapist, I hear many more fantasies of spanking submission than dominance, from both men and women.
+That’s partly because private therapy is expensive, and the men and women who can afford it tend to be successful professionals who dominate, control and (figuratively) “spank” others in real life.
+Nature seeks a balance, often finding it through our erotic fantasy life, making otherwise powerful people long to surrender, to get spanked by someone else’s passion and power, and to give up a bit of their own.

 Spank Me, Mommy/Daddy!
 I’ve Been Bad…

-Not every child grows into adulthood, but every adult was once as child.
-Most of us feel some sense of longing for the so-called “innocence” of that childhood, whether we were spanked or spoiled.
-Cognitively speaking, being spanked tends to make us feel child-like, which can be a very liberating, exciting feeling for us as reluctantly responsible grown-ups.
+Whether we were spanked or spoiled, every adult was once a child, and most of us feel some sense of longing for the so-called “innocence” of our childhood.
+Cognitively speaking, being spanked tends to make us feel child-like, which can be a very liberating, arousing feeling for reluctantly responsible, stressed-out, image-conscious, status-obsessed, overburdened, erotic attention-starved grown-ups.